knebiolo/stryke/README.md

 |Surv_Fun           |String     |(required) the type of survival function applied at this node, must be 'a-priori' or a Unit ID |
 |Survival           |Float      |(required) a-prior determined survival rate, if node is a Unit leave 0                         |

-The following picture decpicts the correct set up for a simple 3-unit run-of-river impact assessment.
+The following picture depicts the correct set up for a simple 3-unit run-of-river impact assessment.

 ![nodesx](https://github.com/knebiolo/stryke/assets/61742537/0f1dec29-939e-4c05-8c91-1efbcbea8319)